-- [1] 1,500mm measured horizontally between a vertical flue terminal and an opening or vented window.
+- [1] 1,500mm measured between a vertical flue terminal and an opening or vented window.
 500mm measured horizontally between a vertical flue terminal and an opening or vented window providing the flue terminal is at least 300mm above the opening. - [2] Minimum clearance to an additional flue, 600mm to a room sealed flue or 1,500mm to an open flue. - [3] 300mm clearance from a vertical flue terminal adjacent to a boundary line, unless it will cause a nuisance.
 BS 5440: Part 1 recommends that care is taken when siting a terminal in relation to boundary lines. - [4] 600mm minimum clearance measured from an opening or vented skylight to a vertical flue terminal.
-If the terminal is within 1,500mm of the opening or vented skylight then it must be at least 300mm above the opening. - [5] 500mm clearance measured horizontally from a vertical flue to a vertical structure. - [6] The flue must not penetrate the roof in the shaded area.
-The terminal must be at least 1500mm from the opening or vent when sited below the window or 600mm when sited to either side or above.
+If the terminal is within 1,500mm of the opening or vented skylight then it must be at least 300mm above the opening. - [5] 500mm clearance measured horizontally from a vertical flue to a vertical structure. - Not required if the terminal is 300mm above the structure. - [6] The flue must not penetrate the roof in the shaded area.
+The terminal must be at least 1,500mm from the opening or vent when sited below the window or 600mm when sited to either side or above. - [7] 400mm measured diagonally from a pitched roof or 500mm in regions with heavy snow fall.
+300mm measured vertically from the air intake to the closest intersection with the roof. - [8] 1,200mm separation measured between a vertical flue and a horizontal flue terminal.

-- [7] 400mm measured diagonally from a pitched roof or 500mm in regions with heavy snow fall.
-300mm measured vertically from the air intake to the closest intersection with the roof. - [8] 1,200mm separation between a vertical flue measured horizontally and a horizontal flue terminal.
-Not required if the horizontal flue is 1,200mm above. - [9] For the purpose of determining suitable flue terminal positions for gas appliances, the boundary can be considered to extend to the centre line of any adjacent routes or waterways e.g. paths, streets, rights of way, canals, rivers or railways.
+- [9] For the purpose of determining suitable flue terminal positions for gas appliances, the boundary can be considered to extend to the centre line of any adjacent routes or waterways e.g. paths, streets, rights of way, canals, rivers or railways. - [10] 1,500mm measured between a vertical flue terminal and an opening or vented window.
+500mm measured horizontally between a vertical flue terminal and an opening or vented window providing the flue terminal is at least 300mm above the opening.